nationalarchives/ds-find-caselaw-docs/doc/runbooks/traffic-spike-bot-investigation.md

 # Traffic Spike and Bot Investigation (WAF Logs Insights)

-Use this runbook when traffic volume spikes unexpectedly and you need to quickly determine whether the cause is legitimate demand, bot activity, or malicious probing.
+Use this runbook when request volume to WAF-protected resources increases beyond expected baseline (for example sudden or sustained 5-minute bursts, often with elevated latency or errors) and you need to quickly determine whether the cause is legitimate demand, bot activity, or malicious probing.

 These queries are designed to help you: